From The History of Philosophy: A Short Survey

 Skepticism and Inconsistency

 Skeptics were often criticized by rival philosophical schools for being inconsistent with itself.
 We’ll consider two versions of this attack, which even today are common attacks on skepticism.
 The first is that skepticism’s assertions are self-contradictory.
 That is, skepticism’s central position is “doubt everything,” but this is an assertion that skeptics themselves do not doubt.
-Similarly, by refuting other positions, skeptics themselves dogmatically make claims about the truth.
-Skeptics also make dogmatic claims about the truth when holding that every view can be opposed by another view.
+Similarly, by refuting other positions, skeptics themselves dogmatically make claims about the truth, which they do not doubt.
+Skeptics also make dogmatic claims about the truth when holding that every view can be opposed by another view, and this too they do not doubt.
 Indeed, if the skeptic takes seriously his own recommendation “doubt everything”, then the skeptic must doubt his own position.
 Skeptics were well aware of these criticisms and gave the following response to them:

 To this the Skeptics reply that they only use reason as an instrument, because it is impossible to overturn the authority of reason without using reason.
 Similarly if we assert that “there is no such thing as space,” we must use the word “space,” but using it not dogmatically, but demonstratively.
 Again, if we assert that “nothing exists according to necessity,” it is unavoidable that we use the word “necessity.”
 [Diogenes, “Pyrrho,” 8]

 The point is that by skeptically attacking the dogmatic assertions of others, skeptics have no choice but to use the vocabulary and methods of reasoning of the dogmatists themselves.
 If you assert that the ball in front of you is red, in order to refute you I need to enter into your dialogue and use your own notions of logic and reason to show that you’re wrong.
-The entire “theory” of skepticism is a tool to refute dogmatic assertions of truth on its own grounds.
+The entire “theory” of skepticism is a tool to refute dogmatic assertions of truth on its own grounds, and it does not attempt to establish any indubitable claim about skepticism itself.

 We certainly do know that it is day, and that we are alive, and we admit that we know many other of the phenomena of life. . . .
 We confess that we see, and we are aware that we comprehend that such a thing is the fact, but we do not know how we see, or how we comprehend. . . .
 We assert what is actually the fact, but we do not describe its character.
 Again, we feel that fire burns, but we suspend our judgment as to whether it has a burning nature.
 [Diogenes, “Pyrrho,” 11]